nitishgupta/allennlp-semparse/scripts/nlvr_v2/README.md

 Run `bash scripts/train/nlvr_mml_train.sh` with appropriate data paths.

+Note:
+1. The reader `nlvr_v2_mml` can read data.json which contains examples without candidate programs (no `correct_sequences` field).
+It disregards such examples.

 # Candidate programs from trained MML parser
 Use a pre-trained MML parser to generate longer consistent candidates for instances.
 The inference uses the same number of max-decoding-steps as used by the MML parser